Marciel (footballer, born 1995)

-Marciel Silva da Silva (born 8 March 1995) is a Brazilian professional footballer who plays as a midfielder for V.League 1 club Hoang Anh Gia Lai.
+Marciel Silva da Silva (born 8 March 1995) is a Brazilian professional footballer who plays as a midfielder for V.League 1 club Ninh Binh.

 Career

 Early life

 Marciel began playing for Grêmio's academy at the age of ten.
 He was part of the team until 2012, when he was released.
 He joined a youth project team called Fragata, owned by former Brazil national football team player Emerson.
 He eventually draw attention of Juventus, but signed a loan deal on the same year with Roma's academy.
 The loan ended in 2013 as Marciel didn't have an EU passport, therefore being unable to continue.
 In April 2014, Marciel signed a loan deal with Corinthians' academy and had a very successful campaign.
 He won the 2014 U20 Campeonato Paulista, 2014 U20 Campeonato Brasileiro and the 2015 Copa São Paulo de Futebol Júnior, including being chosen as the best player of the latter tournament.